tasmota/docs/docs/Bluetooth_MI32.md

 # MI32 legacy

 The MI32-driver focuses on the passive observation of BLE sensors of the Xiaomi/Mijia universe, thus only needing a small memory footprint.
 Berry can be used to create generic applications.
 Currently supported are all members of the ESP32 family with Bluetooth capabilities.
+The driver can be built to use Bluetooth version 5.x.

 ## Usage